wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 }
 ```

 The above code contains custom `CallWidget` which will be responsible for managing the application state (logging the user and managing the call).
 The `SdkState` enum represents possible states of Vonage `Client SDK`.
 This enum will be defined twice - one for the Flutter using `Dart` and one for `iOS` using Swift.
-The widget contains `_updateView` method that will change the UI based on `SdkState` value.
+The widget contains the `_updateView` method that will change the UI based on the `SdkState` value.

 Run the application from the `Xcode`: